lee0c/lee0c.github.io/_posts/2025/2025-12-02-siblinghood.md

 welcome to the siblinghood of the traveling greeting card.

+originated on the fediverse - see the [#siblinghoodOfTheTravelingGreetingCard hashtag](https://flipping.rocks/tags/siblinghoodOfTheTravelingGreetingCard){:target="_blank"}.

 ## objective

 send a greeting card around the world. maybe more than one. we'll see.